 Drop by the park concessionaire's Wuksachi Lodge to rent snowshoes and cross-country skis or to stock up on winter clothing and gear.
 Just north of the Giant Forest, Wolverton is a family-friendly snow play area for inner tubing, sledding, and snowball fights.

 Giant Sequoia National Monument Big Meadow Snowshoe and Ski

 Connecting Sequoia and Kings Canyon National Parks, the Generals Highway passes through the Giant Sequoia National Monument of the Sequoia National Forest.
+It's open during winter, weather-permitting, and is another great place for snowshoeing and cross-country skiing among giant sequoia trees.
 It may be intermittently closed due to winter storms; call (559) 565-3341 to check current road conditions.
-You’ll find plenty of excellent places to snowshoe and cross-country ski into the backcountry here, including at Big Meadow.
+You'll find plenty of excellent places to snowshoe and cross-country ski into the backcountry here, including at Big Meadow.
 Just remember to bring all of your own equipment here.